-Caleffi has received no reports from the Supervisory Body about any whistleblowing or reports of breaches of the Organisational Model or other offences concerning the group.
+Caleffi and the other companies in the group have received no reports from the Supervisory Bodies about any whistleblowing or reports of breaches of the Organisational Model or other offences concerning the group.

 ENVIRONMENTAL AREA

 1. Raw materials

 We believe that the sustainability of a product starts right from the choice of its raw materials, paying attention to both their origin and the possibility to reuse or recycle them.